Azure/arc_jumpstart_levelup/docs/azure_arc_servers_jumpstart/_readme.md

     - **Virtual Machine Administrator Login**: Users who have this role assigned can log in to an Azure virtual machine with administrator privileges.
     - **Virtual Machine User Login**: Users who have this role assigned can log in to an Azure virtual machine with regular user privileges.

->Note: The assignment of **Virtual Machine Administrator Login** is already performed for you in the NIC lab environment, but you should verify this before proceeding.
+>Note: The assignment of **Virtual Machine Administrator Login** is already performed for you in the lab environment, but you should verify this before proceeding.

 3. After verifying that one of the two roles for your personal Entra ID lab user has been assigned, run the following command to connect to _ArcBox-Ubuntu-01_ using SSH and AAD/Entra ID-based authentication: